Code0987/blog-md/posts/2023-09-10/index.md

 # Something is happening after the function is called.
 ```

-This code defines a decorator `my_decorator`, which wraps the `say_hello` function with additional behavior.
+This code defines a decorator `my_decorator`, which wraps the `say_hello` function with additional behaviour.

 ### Memoization